Canon T6i vs Sony A6600

 It is notable that the A6600 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6i lacks such a headphone port.

 The A6600 is a recent model that features in the current product line-up of Sony.
-In contrast, the T6i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and A6600 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A6600 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Sony A6600 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.